 REVIEW: ‘Moonrise’ Raises Questions, Without Many Answers

 It’s Labor Day in the not-too-distant future, and the super-AI Sapientia is unveiling the newest Orbital Elevator.
-This miracle of technology allows easy and quick travel between Earth and a settlement on the Moon.
+This miracle of technology allows easy and quick travel between Earth and a settlement on the Moon in Moonrise.
 The celebration is short-lived; an explosion destroys the Orbital Elevator, and a declaration is made: Freedom for the people of the Moon.

 Moonrise is the long-anticipated Japanese animated series from Fullmetal Alchemist creator Hiramu Arakawa and author Tow Ubukata and it mostly lives up to the hype.
 Moonrise combines striking visuals, a complex plot, engaging characters, and an intense emotional core to tell the story of Jacob “Jack” Shadow and his companions.